 Migrating from Exchange Server to Exchange Online often results in hybrid scenarios ex.
 Migrating meeting rooms before users.
 Learn how AskCody supports those scenarios.

-AskCody handles these scenarios by supporting multiple connections and detecting the user Exchange location using information from Active Directory.
+AskCody handles these scenarios by supporting multiple integrations and detecting the user Exchange location using information from Active Directory.

 In a hybrid Exchange setup, Exchange maintains an attribute in Active Directory that indicates whether a user’s mailbox has been migrated.
 This attribute is called msExchRecipientTypeDetails.

-AskCody AADFS syncs this attribute to locate if a user is migrated or not and by this determine which connection to use.
+AskCody AADFS (Active Directory Server Integration) connects this attribute to locate if a user is migrated or not and by this determine which integration to use.

 - Connect service accounts for both On-prem and Exchange Online

-- Insert identification code for Exchange On-prem connection to default and remote for Exchange Online connection
+- Insert identification code for Exchange On-prem integration to default and remote for Exchange Online integration

 How it works

-AskCody Active Directory Forwarding Service supports sending attribute information (msExchRecipientTypeDetails) to AskCody and based on this marking if the user is migrated or not.
-The connection attribute on the synced user will be set to remote if the user is migrated, otherwise, it will be set to default.
-These codes correspond to the Identification codes set on connections in AskCody Admin Center and will then cause the correct connection to be used.
+AskCody Active Directory Server Integration supports sending attribute information (msExchRecipientTypeDetails) to AskCody and based on this marking if the user is migrated or not.
+The connection attribute on the synchronized user will be set to remote if the user is migrated, otherwise, it will be set to default.
+These codes correspond to the Identification codes set on connections in AskCody Admin Center and will then cause the correct integration to be used.

 Migrating from exchange 2013 on-prem to Exchange Online will require setting the Identification code default on the 2013 on-prem service account connection and the remote identification code on the Exchange Online connection.